45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Not to be mistaken for Long Island, NY, I feel like Long Island City, which is in Queens, is often forgotten.
 Quite frankly, it is a shame because Long Island City (LIC) offers great restaurants, museums, and one of my favorite parks, The Gantry Plaza State Park.

-Another excellent and free park to visit in NYC is the Flushing Medows Park!
+Another excellent and free park to visit is the Flushing Meadows Park!
 You might remember this park from the Movie Men and Black with the two observation towers!
 Located in Flushing, Queens, it is also the 4th largest park in NYC!

 The park is also widely known as the home of the 1939 and 1964 World Fairs!
 Additionally, if you visit during the spring, you will have the opportunity to see some really beautiful cherry blossoms!